This page has moved to here!

 Evaluation of the Curriculum

 Ongoing evaluation of all elements of the curriculum is essential to maintain continuous improvement.
 Evaluation of the curriculum is performed by students, faculty and staff.
 The process is coordinated by the staff of the Office of Medical Student Education and is performed by the Foundations and Clerkship Director's Committees.
 These committees are responsible for the initial evaluation of all required courses and clerkships.
 The Medical Curriculum Committee has overall responsibility for management and evaluation of the curriculum.
-For each course and clerkship, selected students complete an evaluation of the course/clerkship and faculty.
+For each course and clerkship, all students complete an evaluation of faculty and the course/clerkship overall.
+Selected students (i.e., using sampling procedures) complete an evaluation of learning activities within courses.
 These data are provided to course faculty, course/clerkship directors, and department chairs.
-The course directors use these and other data to prepare a quality improvement report that is reviewed with their peers (i.e., the foundations or clerkship committee), who discuss the course and offer suggestions for improvement.
-These findings are compiled into the Quality Improvement Report.
+The course directors use these and other data to prepare a quality assurance report that is reviewed with their peers (i.e., the foundations or clerkship committee), who discuss the course and offer suggestions for improvement.
+These findings are compiled into the Quality Assurance Report.

 The Medical Curriculum Committee monitors the curriculum by examining course, clerkship and component assessments.
 The Medical Curriculum Committee performs program evaluation using outcome data from various sources, including internal assessments, USMLE Step I and II scores and results of other standardized examinations, data from the AAMC Graduation Questionnaire and surveys of first year residency program directors.